 Dr Irina Marsh (Formerly Stănciugelu)

-Irina has a PhD in Ethics (2008) and is Associate Professor at the National University of Political Studies and Public Administration in Bucharest and a Visiting Academic to Middlesex University in London.
-Irina is an established expert in applied ethics and crisis communication and has supported CBRNE Ltd in EU Framework Programme 7 topics covering cyber security, CBRNE crisis management, non-lethal weapons, humanitarian demining and safety and defence of the food supply chain.
+Irina has a PhD in Ethics (2008) and is Associate Professor at the National University of Political Studies and Public Administration in Bucharest.
+Irina is an establish expert in applied ethics and crisis communication and has supported the CBRNE Ltd in EU Framework Programme 7, Horizon 2020 and currently Horizon Europe on topics covering AI ethics and trustworthiness, CBRNE crisis management, cybersecurity, nonlethal weapons, cybersecurity and humanitarian demining.

 Tony retired as a Police Superintendent in 2018 with qualifications in Strategic, Tactical and Operational command in CBRN, Firearms, Public Order and Major Events.
 Experience embraces planning and commanding the response to CBRN, public disorder, protest, firearms and crime operations, Strategic (Gold) and Tactical (Silver) Commander in multi-agency major events including the Olympic Torch Relay, London 2012 Olympics, Cheltenham Races, the Royal International Air Tattoo.